swentel/indieweb/README.md

 webmentions on readers like Monocle or Indigenous.
 Following webmentions are send: likes, reposts, bookmarks, mentions and replies.

+## WebSub

+WebSub (previously known as PubSubHubbub or PuSH, and briefly PubSub) is a notification-based protocol for web publishing and subscribing to streams and legacy feed files in real time.
+This module allows you to publish your content to a hub and also receive notifications from a hub for Microsub feeds.
+The default hub is switchboard.p3k.io which works perfect with the implementation in this module. https://pubsubhubbub.appspot.com/ and https://superfeedr.com/ work fine as well.

+When you toggle to publish, an entry is created in the queue which you can either handle with drush or by cron.
+This will send a request to the configured hub.
+An overview of published content is at admin/content/websub.

+The drush command is 'indieweb-websub-publish'

+More configuration is at configuration at admin/config/services/indieweb/websub.

+If you have Microsub enabled, you can also tell configure feeds to check whether they have a hub and subscribe so that polling isn't necessary.

 ## Post contexts

 When you create a post with a link which is a reply, like, repost or bookmark of an external post, you can fetch content